Maintaining wellness tips

-What to do if you notice these signs in yourself or a team member:
+Notice these signs in yourself or a team member?

-It's likely that one or more of the "eight tips to maintaining wellness" are not happening.
+It's likely that one or more of the maintaining wellness tips above are not happening.
 Spend some time figuring out which one, or what combination, it is.

 When in doubt, take or give time off. make or encourage good food choices and talk it out.

 If you think someone is on their way to burnout or depression: